-We own the worldwide rights to our proprietary formulation technology platforms and our product candidates, with 66 patents issued globally, including a composition of matter patent covering our ready-to-use glucagon formulation that expires in 2036.
-The FDA has granted orphan drug status to three of our product candidates, which are our ready-to-use glucagon for PBH and CHI, and our ready-to-use, liquid-stable formulation of diazepam for the treatment of acute repetitive seizures in patients with epilepsy.
+We own the worldwide rights to our proprietary formulation technology platforms and our product candidates, with 74 patents issued globally as of December 31, 2018, including a composition of matter patent covering our ready-to-use glucagon formulation that expires in 2036.
+The FDA has granted orphan drug status to four indications for our product candidates, which are our ready-to-use glucagon for PBH and CHI, and our ready-to-use, liquid-stable formulation of diazepam for the treatment of Dravet Syndrome, a rare form of epilepsy that presents in the first year of life, and acute repetitive seizures in patients with epilepsy.
+Additionally, we have received orphan drug designation for the EMA for CH and Noninsulinoma Pancreatogenous Hypoglycaemia Syndrome, or NIPHS, which includes patients with PBH.